 Additionally, during new and returning student orientations, students are required to attend a session called "Security and Safety".
-This session is led by a member of the WFBMC Security Services and/or the Title IX Coordinator.
+Part of this session is an online presentation and there was an in-person presentation led by the Title IX Coordinator.
 Information in the session covers general student safety, how to contact security, resources available to students if they are a victim of a crime and/or feel unsafe, as well as information about the Student Sexual Misconduct & Discrimination Policy, including definitions of sexual discrimination, sexual harassment, sexual assault, domestic violence, dating violence, and stalking and how to report such offenses.
 The training also includes information on risk reduction and safe and positive bystander intervention.